gonenduk/basejs/README.md

 When using clustering, logger will automatically add worker id to each log message.

-Some managed servers, like [heroku](https://heroku.com), set an enviroment variable with the optimum amount of workers to use, calculated by cpu count and available memoery.
+Some managed servers, like [heroku](https://heroku.com), set an enviroment variable with the optimum amount of workers to use, calculated by cpu count and available memory.
-Can be configured in custom-environment-variables config file to overwrite the value in workers configuration to get optimum performance.
+Can be configured in custom-environment-variables.json config file to overwrite the configuration to get optimum performance.

 Clustering using [throng](https://www.npmjs.com/package/throng)

 ### OpenAPI driven development
 ### Database management
+### User management

+Allows management of users in the system: Adding new users, updating user info and role, deleting users and so on.
+Since user info contains sensitive data like
+passwords, social networks tokens, contact details and more, viewing the data is limited to the user itself or the system admins.
+Any information which should be visible to other users, like profile picture, nickname and so on, should be part of the [profile](#Profile management) and not part of the user data.

+There are several user roles: user, moderator, admin, sysadmin.
+If more types
+are requires, it can be easily done in lib/roles.js file.

+* user: can view and edit own account and resources, can view other users resources.
+* moderator: same as user + can view all user accounts.
+* admin: same as moderator + can edit all accounts, resources and user roles.
+* sysadmin: super admin account which cannot be changed to a regular account by other admins.
+Should be created during DB initialization.

+### Profile management
 ### Resource management
 ### Authentication
 ### Authorization
-### User and profile management
 ### Google Analytics

 Page views and API calls can be reported to Google analytics.